 Benefit Description You pay

 Oral and maxillofacial surgery High Option

 Oral surgical procedures, limited to: Inpatient hospital copay applies

-Reduction of fractures of the jaws or facial bones Outpatient hospital copay
+Reduction of fractures of the jaws or facial bones - \$200 per day up to 3 days

-Surgical correction of cleft lip, cleft palate or severe functional malocclusion applies
+Surgical correction of cleft lip, cleft palate or severe functional malocclusion Outpatient hospital copay

-Removal of stones from salivary ducts
+Removal of stones from salivary ducts applies - \$250 per treatment or

-Excision of leukoplakia or malignancies
+Excision of leukoplakia or malignancies surgery

 • Excision of cysts and incision of abscesses when done as independent procedures

 • Surgical and anthroscopic treatment of TMJ is covered if prior history shows conservative medical treatment has failed.
 Splint therapy and physical therapy is covered, see Section 5(a)

-• Other surgical procedures that do not involve the teeth or their supporting structures
+Other surgical procedures that do not involve the teeth or their supporting structures

 Not covered: All charges

 Oral implants and transplants

-Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)
+• Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)

 Organ/tissue transplants High Option

 These solid organ transplants are covered.
 Solid organ transplants are limited to: Nothing

 • Cornea

 • Heart

 Heart/lung

 Intestinal transplants

 - Isolated small intestine

 - Small intestine with the liver

 - Small intestine with multiple organs, such as the liver, stomach, and pancreas

 • Kidney

 Kidney-Pancreas

 • Liver

-Lung: single/bilateral/lobar
+• Lung: single/bilateral/lobar

 • Pancreas

 Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis

 These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
 Refer to Other services in Section 3 for prior authorization procedures.

 Autologous tandem transplants for

 - AL Amyloidosis

 - Multiple myeloma (de novo and treated)

 - Recurrent germ cell tumors (including testicular cancer)

 Blood or marrow stem cell transplants.
 The Plan extends coverage for the diagnoses as indicated below.
 Nothing

+İ